Silicone Strips: Do they help reduce surgery scars?

 Can I use Silicone Strips on any Part of My Body?

 Yes, mostly.
-Silicone strips can be ideal for use on most body parts as long as the tissue has healed adequately.
+Silicone strips may be suitable for use on most body parts as long as the tissue has healed adequately.

 How long should I use it?

-• Sometimes the recommended duration of silicone strips usage is 8 to 12 weeks for new scars or 3 to 6 months for existing scars.
-That’s a fairly long protocol to follow but if you do, you may be rewarded by less visible scars (that noted, for many people but not all, scars fade a lot naturally within 12 to 18/24 months after surgery).
+- Sometimes the recommended duration of silicone strips usage is 8 to 12 weeks for new scars or 3 to 6 months for existing scars.
+That’s a fairly long protocol to follow but if you do, you may be rewarded by less visible scars (that noted, for many people but not all, scars may fade within 12 to 18/24 months after surgery).

 How will I use Silicone Strips Properly?